ImageMagick/Usage-Markdown/basics/index.md

 convert image.png x:
 ~~~

 This method does not provide a backdrop window, menu options, or other controls.
-It just simply displays the images one image at a time.
+It simply displays the images one image at a time.

-If you do want to just simple 'display' the resulting image the special '`show:`' or '`win:`' output [Spawning Delegate](../files/delegate_spawn) will do the same thing by running the "`display`" command on the output image, and exiting without waiting for that window to be closed.
+If you do want to simply 'display' the resulting image, the special '`show:`' or '`win:`' output [Spawning Delegate](../files/delegate_spawn) will do the same thing by running the "`display`" command on the output image, and exiting without waiting for that window to be closed.

 ~~~{.skip}
 convert image.png show: